ddkhoa/data-portfolio/python-tableau-france-house-sales/README.md

 Of course, it's not funny without unexpected errors.
 While building the dashboard, I ran into the following problems:

 - **Manual Axis Ticks:** In some charts, I noticed that the gap between the ticks in y-axis was too small, so I applied a manual configuration.
 While this initially resolved the issue, the ticks **shifted significantly** when filters were applied.
 To ensure stability, I reverted to automatic mode, which maintained consistent tick gap.
 - **Updating Data Sources in Tableau:** Initially, I didn’t include the `nom_commune` column in the visualization file.
 After adding it, all the charts broke, as if the data source hadn’t updated correctly.
-When I clicked the refresh button, I encountered an error: Unexpected Error [SQLSTATE:42601].
+When I clicked the refresh button, I encountered an error: **Unexpected Error [SQLSTATE:42601]**.
 Adding the file to the workspace a second time resolved the issue, and I removed the duplicate table afterward.
 This behavior was unexpected.
-- **Dashboard Formatting:** When adding filters, I encountered inconsistencies in color settings.
+- **Dashboard Formatting:** When I added filters after applying the format to other elements on the dashboard, they did not inherit the same color.
 The funny thing is that I found the place to change the color, but when I closed it, I couldn't find it back.

 ### Results